terraform-aws-modules/terraform-aws-eks/UPGRADE-18.0.md

 - The previous `managed_node_groups` example has been renamed to `self_managed_node_group`
 - The previously hardcoded EKS OIDC root CA thumbprint value and variable has been replaced with a `tls_certificate` data source that refers to the cluster OIDC issuer url.
 Thumbprint values should remain unchanged however
 - Individual cluster security group resources have been replaced with a single security group resource that takes a map of rules as input.
 The default ingress/egress rules have had their scope reduced in order to provide the bare minimum of access to permit successful cluster creation and allow users to opt in to any additional network access as needed for a better security posture.
 This means the `0.0.0.0/0` egress rule has been removed, instead TCP/443 and TCP/10250 egress rules to the node group security group are used instead
-- The Linux/bash user data template has been updated to include the bareminimum necessary for bootstrapping AWS EKS Optimized AMI derivative nodes with provisions for providing additional user data and configurations; was named `userdata.sh.tpl` and is now named `linux_user_data.tpl`
+- The Linux/bash user data template has been updated to include the bare minimum necessary for bootstrapping AWS EKS Optimized AMI derivative nodes with provisions for providing additional user data and configurations; was named `userdata.sh.tpl` and is now named `linux_user_data.tpl`
 - The Windows user data template has been renamed from `userdata_windows.tpl` to `windows_user_data.tpl`

 ### Removed

 - Miscellaneous documents on how to configure Kubernetes cluster internals have been removed.
-Docuemntation related to how to configure the AWS EKS Cluster and its supported infrastructure resources provided by the module are supported, while cluster internal configuration is out of scope for this project
+Documentation related to how to configure the AWS EKS Cluster and its supported infrastructure resources provided by the module are supported, while cluster internal configuration is out of scope for this project
 - The previous `bottlerocket` example has been removed in favor of demonstrating the use and configuration of Bottlerocket nodes via the respective `eks_managed_node_group` and `self_managed_node_group` examples
 - The previous `launch_template` and `launch_templates_with_managed_node_groups` examples have been removed; only launch templates are now supported (default) and launch configuration support has been removed
-- The previous `secrets_encryption` example has been removed; the functionality has been demonstrated in several of the new examples rendering this standlone example redundant
+- The previous `secrets_encryption` example has been removed; the functionality has been demonstrated in several of the new examples rendering this standalone example redundant
 - The additional, custom IAM role policy for the cluster role has been removed.
 The permissions are either now provided in the attached managed AWS permission policies used or are no longer required
 - The `kubeconfig.tpl` template; kubeconfig management is no longer supported under this module
 - The HTTP Terraform provider (forked copy) dependency has been removed